 The utilisation of lignocellulose is limited by the presence of recalcitrant lignin.
 Physical and chemical pretreatments are now being used to reduce/modify lignin and improve access to (hemi)cellulose.
 White rot fungi (including many edible fungi) selectively degrade lignin during vegetative growth and can therefore be used to commercialise lignocellulose in a low-tech, low-cost and sustainable way.

-Variability in growth and biofilm formation of Listeria monocytogenes in Agaricus bisporus mushroom productsFood Research International 165 (2023). - ISSN 0963-9969 - 10 p.
+Variability in growth and biofilm formation of Listeria monocytogenes in Agaricus bisporus mushroom productsFood Research International (2023), Volume: 165 - ISSN 0963-9969

 Cross overs by design: Closing loops together